rbricke2/alkyl_paper_scripts/construct_rtp_files/README.md

 # Overview

-Script used to construct the `.rtp` files used for CHARMM36 simulations that define the residue topology of the non-standard nucleotide fragments.
+Script used to construct the `.rtp` files used for CHARMM36 GROMACS simulations that define the residue topology of the non-standard nucleotide fragments.

 # Script